jeffreynerona/basic-react-tutorial/README.md

 Go ahead and test the button if it works.

 ## States
+State is similar to props, but it is private and fully controlled by the component.

 To initialize a state, we need a constructor.<br>
+When implementing the constructor for a Component subclass, you should call super(props) before any other statement.<br>
+Otherwise,  this.props will be undefined in the constructor, which can lead to bugs.<br>
 Make one above the function buy.

 ```
 ...